hmccarty/constellation_vs/README.md

 ## Methodology

-Derive geometric information from unreliable, local features to create reliable, global information that can be used in the context of visual servoing.
+Produce stable, visual-odometry information from a set of unreliable, local features.

-This is done through several techniques:
+Several techniques are used in combination to achieve this:
-- Feature selection criteria
+- Feature selection using geometric constraints
 - Geometric hashing
 - Fractal-like constellation preprocessing